cdktf/cdktf-provider-googlebeta/docs/googleWorkstationsWorkstationConfig.csharp.md

 This service account must have permission to pull the specified container image.
 If not set, VMs will run without a service account, in which case the image must be publicly accessible.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_workstations_workstation_config#service_account GoogleWorkstationsWorkstationConfig#service_account}
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_workstations_workstation_config#service_account GoogleWorkstationsWorkstationConfigA#service_account}

 ---